 Some caveats: This table is only a very rough guideline.
 Much of the variation in filesize is due to level-of-detail or file format, which is not typically a creative decision.
 A movie might be 200GB in IMAX but only 5GB on DVD — it’s still the same movie.
 The compressed filesize (the portion of the filesize that is actually subject to creative decisions) gets us closer to the true amount of information contained in a work.

-Of course, the experience of consuming the work cannot be digitized, since an experience is contextual rather than textual.
+Keep in mind the experience of consuming the work cannot be digitized, since an experience is contextual rather than textual.
 Performance arts like dance and theater are difficult to digitize because their consumption is so context-dependent.
 Nevertheless, from the creator’s perspective, digitalization means that there is a well-defined and therefore finite search space.
 We know exactly how many books there are in the Library of Babel.
 Choreographers know the bounds of human movement and stagecraft.
 This is our first requirement.

 Heuristics may be strict or loose.
 In writing, the rules of spelling and punctuation are pretty strict, but any heuristics about characters, plot, mood (e.g. the hero’s journey) are only loose guidelines.
-In music, there are strict rules about which frequencies and volumes humans can hear, moderate rules about time signatures and beat structure, and loose rules about style, arrangement, and lyrics.
+In music, there are strict rules about which frequencies and volumes humans can hear, moderate rules about time signatures and rhythm, and loose rules about style, arrangement, and lyrics.

-A heuristic that’s too strict may hinder creative expression.
 A song that’s encoded as a MIDI file might only be 20KB, while that same song encoded as MP3 might be 5MB.
 What causes this difference?
 MIDI only stores notes and arrangement, and only supports a predefined list of musical instruments, with no possibility for vocals or sound engineering.
 By fixing parameters like instrumentation, the search space is restricted to only notes and arrangement.
 In contrast, MP3 is a general audio format that supports arbitrary sounds, so the search space is much larger.

 Some heuristics evolve over time.
 A new heuristic can spawn an entire genre, like four-on-the-floor did for disco.
 A genre is just a bundle of heuristics that guides creators into a more restricted search space.
 But if a heuristic is overused, consumers will tire of it, like the 1-5-6-4 chord progression in pop music.